Patrice-1/Super_Eats/README.md

 ### Running the Project
 1. Run `npm run dev` or `yarn dev` to start the development server.
 2. Open your browser and navigate to `http://localhost:5173` to view the application.
+You can configure it to run on port 3000 by changing the server port number to 3000.
 3. Ensure you have a `live server` extension